subsquid/docs/docs/glossary.md

 A tool generating strongly typed data access classes from a metadata in some format.
 Subsquid SDK includes typegen tools:
 - for accessing event, extrinsics and storage data based on the substrate metadata.
 See [Substrate typegen](/substrate-indexing/squid-substrate-typegen)
 - for accessing EVM smart contract data based on the contract ABI.
 See [EVM typegen](/evm-indexing/squid-evm-typegen)
-- for accessing Ink! smart contract data based on the contract metadata.
-See [Ink! typegen](https://github.com/subsquid/squid-sdk/tree/master/substrate/ink-typegen)
+- for accessing ink! smart contract data based on the contract metadata.
+See [ink! typegen](https://github.com/subsquid/squid-sdk/tree/master/substrate/ink-typegen)

 ### WASM